Azure/azure-sdk/releases/2021-03/index.md

 * `Azure Communication Phone Numbers` has added support for Azure Active Directory Authentication.
 * JS Azure Core Client 1.0.0 is GA and Azure Core Rest Pipeline 1.0.0 is GA
     * This is the next generation of Azure.Core, which is the foundation of all other SDK libraries.
 The new version features a more modular design, allows easier customization of the request pipeline, improves the performance of majority usages.
+* JS Eventgrid released a new GA version 4.0.0
 ## Release Notes

 * [All release notes](index.md)